Monthly Planner

 You should mentally divide your month into four chunks.
 Naturally, you’ll think in terms of weeks, even though some months have more than four weeks.
 But if you simply divide your month into four approximate chunks of time, you can look at it as follows:

-- Part 1 – most difficult, most important tasks should be done here.
+1. Part 1—most difficult, most important tasks should be done here. (early month)

-- Part 2 – leftover from part 1, plus medium priority tasks and other ongoing projects.
+2. Part 2—leftover from part 1, plus medium priority tasks and other ongoing projects. (early to mid-month)

-- Part 3 – leftover from part 2, plus lower priority tasks and other ongoing projects.
+3. Part 3—leftover from part 2, plus lower priority tasks and other ongoing projects. (mid to late month)

-- Part 4 – closing the gap, catching up, review, monthly reset.
+4. Part 4—closing the gap, catching up, review, monthly reset. (late month)

 Ongoing Projects and Recurring Items

 Of course, there can be an overlap here: some items from your ongoing projects list might either be directly or indirectly related to your goals.
-I’m talking about those projects that you need for your life to move forward, but they do not represent natural steps in your overarching goals.
+I’m talking about those projects that are essential for your life to move forward, but they do not represent natural steps in your overarching goals.

-These are things you know you have to do, so you should strive to schedule them in the second and third parts of your month.
+These are the things you know you have to do, so you should strive to schedule them in the second and third parts of your month.
+Be wary about pushing too many of these items from month to month because they tend to stack up and sneak up on you as urgent items when you least expect it.
+So, make sure you plan them accordingly and on your own time.

 As for recurring items, prioritize them based on their difficulty.
-That’s because they are already on the recurring list for a reason: you have pre-defined that they are a must, and that they are cyclic.
-But you must also look at the level of difficulty; the longer you delay a challenging task, the more likely you are to postpone it indefinitely.
+That’s because they are already on the recurring list for a reason: you have pre-defined that they are needed and cyclic.
+But you must also look at the difficulty level; the longer you delay a challenging task, the more likely you are to postpone it indefinitely.

 So, if you have monthly recurring tasks that you must do, try to find a place for them either in the first or second parts of your month.
-By getting them out of the way quickly, you not only free your mind and physical space of their existence, but you also prevent the anxiety caused by not doing them.
+By getting them out of the way quickly, you free your mind and physical space of their existence and prevent the anxiety caused by not doing them.

 Monthly Reset

-They could be a trip or a day at the spa.
-They could be a night away from home with your wife while your kids are with your parents.
+They could be a trip, a day at the spa, or a night away from home with your spouse while your kids are with your parents.
 Or dinner and a movie.
 Or a Broadway show.
 The possibilities are endless.

 This reset is an opportunity for you to recharge your short-term batteries and enjoy the fruits of your success.
 You are working hard on your plan; you are completing tasks, reviewing, and experiencing a general feeling of accomplishment.

-Don’t let that become another drug.
-Don’t fall into the trap of beginning to ignore those around you.
-Remember that one part of your mission is to be a role model and to inspire others.
+Don’t let that become another obsession because the danger of burnout is nigh.
+When you get to that stage, you’ll start ignoring those around you so you can do more, faster, better.
+Take a breath.
+Remember that a critical part of your mission is to be a role model and inspire others.
 Use this reset time to tap into that.
-Relax, take a breath, and enjoy life.
+Sit back, relax, and enjoy the moment.
+You’ve earned it.

 Your Monthly Planner

 The Monthly Planner Sheet looks like a monthly calendar.
-You will plan the events of the month on this calendar, and it will become your source of inspiration for the weekly planning session.
+You will plan the month’s events on this calendar, and it will become your source of inspiration for the weekly planning sessions.
 When you do your monthly planning, make sure you keep an eye on any family or shared calendar you may be using.

-A lot of times, things pop up in a shared calendar that you are not aware of.
-Your spouse received an invite to a kids’ birthday party so they put it on the calendar, but you didn’t notice.
+A lot of times, things pop up in a shared calendar that you were not aware of.
+Let’s say that your spouse received an invite to a kids’ birthday party, so they put it on the calendar, but you didn’t notice.
 Now, when you do your monthly plan, take stock of all of the items in your shared calendar.
 That’s because you must plan your month around them.

-Of course, you must use your judgment to determine if all of the items in the shared calendar apply to you, and whether there are specific tasks you must complete to comply with it.
+Of course, you must use your judgment to determine if all of the items in the shared calendar apply to you and whether there are specific tasks you must complete to comply with them.

 In addition to the pure spreading of tasks across the monthly planner, you will also document your top priorities for the month and link them to their respective goals or life areas.

 Again, your monthly planning session shouldn’t take a long time.
-I’ve gotten to the point where I can plan my month in about thirty minutes, which includes my review for the previous month.
-It will be daunting at the beginning, but it’s all about establishing this habit.
+I’ve gotten to the point where I can plan my month in about thirty minutes, including my previous month’s review.
+It will be daunting at the beginning, but it’s all about establishing a habit.
 Once you understand how to do it, you’ll begin to love it.

 Create Your First Monthly Plan

 For now, click on the link below to download your Monthly Plan Template Worksheets.
-You can print a few copies to have for the whole year, or revisit this link when you need more.
+You can print a few copies for the whole year or revisit this link when you need more.
 Either way, enjoy creating your first Monthly Plan.
-Once you’re done, don’t forget to check the Monthly Review page for instructions on how to review your work.
+Once you’re done, don’t forget to check the Monthly Review page for instructions on reviewing your work.

 Self-Growth Journey Worksheets